perdian/perdian/README.md

 # Christian Seifert

-I'm Christian Seifert, a software engineer from Cologne, Germany.
+I'm Christian Seifert, a software engineering enthusiast working in IT for more than 20 years.
+Since July 2022 I'm Head of Backend Development at [Pixum](https://www.pixum.com).

-I'm a regularly speaking at software development conferences, mainly focussing on the human side of being a software engineer.
-I also infrequently publish articles about software development.
+I regularly [speak at software development conferences](https://www.perdian.de/conference-talks/), mainly focussing on the human side of being a software engineer.
+From time to time I also [publish articles](https://www.perdian.de/publications/) about software engineering.

 You can find more about me on my personal homepage at [https://www.perdian.de](https://www.perdian.de).